-Skorve is one of the highest mountains in Seljord, with two peaks: Mount Gøysen (1,370 m) and Mount Nordnibba (1,365 m).
+Skorve is one of the highest mountains in Seljord, with two peaks: Mount Gøysen and Mount Nordnibba.
 During WWII two planes crashed into the mountain.

 A great and challenging day trip with formidable views of the Telemark mountains.
 You will quickly reach the treeline, so remember to pack some extra warm clothes and a windproof coat.
 Remember that the weather can change quickly in the mountains!

 The start of the path is steep, taking you through dense forest before the landscape opens up and gives you great views over Kivledalen.
-There are signs along the way indicating the location of the Liberator on Mount Gøysen.
+There are signs along the way indicating the location of the planewreck.
+This is a detour from the trail of about one km round trip.
 The highest point of the trip is the beacon on Mount Gøysen at 1,370 m above sea level.
 From there you can enjoy views across almost all of Telemark.
+You walk the same way back (10.2 km round trip) to the car park.

 Start at the tourist information centre in Seljord.
 Drive 500 metres west.Turn right up Gullnesvegen.
 You will drive through a residential estate with many side-roads off to the right and left, but keep on the main road.
 10 minutes by car on the dirt road through the Kivledalen valley to the car park in Haugan.